kintone-labs/kintone-ui-component/docs/document/docs/getting-started/how-to-use-kuc-types-in-typescript.md

 ## Install and configuration

-As initialization, create a new KUC project named ``kuc-demo-ts`` using ``npm``
+1. As initialization, create a new KUC project named ``kuc-demo-ts`` using ``npm``:
 ```
 mkdir kuc-demo-ts
 cd kuc-demo-ts
 npm init -y
 ```

-Install ``webpack`` locally and install ``webpack-cli`` (the tool used to run webpack on the command line):
+2. Install ``webpack`` locally and install ``webpack-cli`` (the tool used to run webpack on the command line):

 ```
 npm install --save-dev webpack webpack-cli
 ```

-Install the TypeScript compiler and loader:
+3. Install the TypeScript compiler and loader:
 ```
 npm install --save-dev typescript ts-loader
 ```

-Assuming you have successfully created a project with the following structure:
+4. Assuming you have successfully created a project with the following structure:
 ```
 kuc-demo-ts
   |- dist